huggingface/candle/README.md

 - [VGG](./candle-examples/examples/vgg/),
   [RepVGG](./candle-examples/examples/repvgg): computer vision models.
-- [BLIP](./candle-examples/examples/blip/): image to text model, can be used to
 - [BLIP](./candle-examples/examples/blip/): image to text model, can be used to generate captions for an image.
+- [TrOCR](./candle-examples/examples/trocr/): a transformer OCR model, with dedicated submodels for hand-writing and printed recognition.
 - [Marian-MT](./candle-examples/examples/marian-mt/): neural machine translation
   model, generates the translated text from the input text.